tessel/t1-neopixels/README.md

 ##Contributions

 This library could use a ton of help!
 If you're going to help, you'll need to get your hands dirty with some C in our firmware.
-Check out the [Neopixel branch of firmware](https://github.com/tessel/firmware/tree/neopixel) and you'll need to be able to [compile your own firmware](https://github.com/tessel/firmware/tree/neopixel#compiling).
+Check out the [firmware](https://github.com/tessel/firmware/blob/master/src/addons/neopixel.c) and you'll need to be able to [compile your own firmware](https://github.com/tessel/firmware/tree/neopixel#compiling).

 Email me at jon@technical.io if you're interested.